moni0329/Knobot-Roadies/README.md

 ## Project Structure

 - `detect_crosswalks/`: Directory containing the code for crosswalk detection using YOLOv5.
-- `voice_recognition/`: Directory for voice recognition code.
+- `navigation utilities/`: Directory for code with voice recognition, speech-to-text, and text-to-speech conversion.
-- `speech_to_text/`: Directory for speech-to-text conversion code.
 - `voice_command_processing/`: Directory for processing user voice commands.
-- `distance_measurement/`: Directory for code related to distance measurement using ultrasonic sensors.
+- `vehicle_distance_calculation_and_proximity_awareness/`: Directory for code related to distance measurement using ultrasonic sensors and vehicle proximity checking code.
-- `text_to_speech/`: Directory for text-to-speech conversion code.
-- `vehicle_distance/`: Directory for vehicle distance checking code.